ogooluwanick/Lara-Todo/README.md

 ### Description

-Learning laravel by building a very basic Todo app with what I've learnt so far.
+Learning Laravel by building a very basic Todo app with what I've learnt so far.
+I found it difficult to deploy this project although it works fine on my PC, looking forward to being able to rectify this issue very soon.

 ### Installation